sysfce2/librats/README.md

     std::cout << "public udp: " << pub->first << ":" << pub->second << "\n";
 ```

-Where the router forwards nothing — carrier-grade NAT, a locked-down office network, a router with UPnP off — `HolePunch` is the other half.
-Two peers that cannot be dialed can still reach each other if they dial *at the same moment*: each side's outbound packet opens the mapping the other side's needs.
-The moment is agreed through a peer both already have, and timed from that relayed round trip rather than from any clock.
+**Rung 2: hole punching.** Where the router forwards nothing (carrier-grade NAT, an office network, UPnP switched off), two peers that cannot be dialed can still reach each other if they dial *at the same moment*: each side's outbound packet opens the mapping the other side needs. `HolePunch` arranges that moment through a peer both already have and times it from the relayed round trip, so no clocks need to agree.
+The node learns the external endpoint to advertise from the peers it already has rather than from a STUN server.

 ```cpp
 #include <librats/node/node.h>